sujith-eag/vu-library/docs/mca/rm/u1_1_rm.md

 ## Research Approaches

-A research approach refers to the strategy or direction taken to answer research questions or test hypotheses.
+A research approach is a plan or strategy for conducting research, guiding how data is collected, analyzed, and interpreted, to answer research questions or test hypotheses.

-It provides a structured pathway for gathering and analyzing data, ensuring that the study’s methodology aligns with its goals.

 **Importance of Research Approach:**
 * Clarity: Ensures a systematic and focused study design.